Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict

 \subsection{Hurdle Approach}

 Our overarching modeling approach is a variation on the principle of hurdle models.
-Hurdle models \citep{mullahy_specification_1986} are a combination of two modeling steps: a first step consisting of a classifier determining whether the hurdle is reached, trained on all available training data, and a second step consisting of a regressor determining the predicted value, trained on only the subsection of the training data where the target has reached the hurdle.
-We perform tuning and prediction for each of these two steps separately to allow for custom combinations of global and local predictions (see \hyperref[sec:methodshurdleensemble]{below}).
+Hurdle models \citep{mullahy_specification_1986} are a combination of two modeling steps: a first step consisting of a classifier determining whether the hurdle is reached, trained on all available training data, and a second step consisting of a regressor determining the predicted value, trained on only the subsection of the training data where the target is above the hurdle.
+We perform tuning and prediction for each of these two steps separately to allow for custom combinations of global and local predictions (see \ref{sec:methodshurdleensemble}).